umee-network/umee/x/uibc/README.md

 ### Design

+All inflows and outflows are measured in token average USD value using our x/oracle `AvgKeeper`.
+The `AvgKeeper` aggregates TVWAP prices over 16h window.

+We are only tracking inflows for tokens which are registered in x/leverage Token Registry.

+#### Inflow

+- `Inflows`: metric per token.
+- `TotalInflowSum` : Sum of all `Inflows` from the previous point.

 #### Outflows

 All outflows are measured in token average USD value using our x/oracle `AvgKeeper`.
 The `AvgKeeper` aggregates TVWAP prices over 16h window.